+Property taxes in Mexico are always changing, you must stay up to speed.
 Buying a property in Mexico comes with a range of ‘closing costs’ that usually add up to between 4% to 8% of the property’s sale price.
 When you eventually come to sell your Mexican property, the buyer will pay most of the closing costs, but there are also selling costs and taxes you the seller will be responsible for.

 1. Real Estate Agency Sales Fees

 2. Capital Gains Taxes